Get News & Updates Directly To Your Inbox

 If you aren’t having an emergency, knowing where to go for medical care may save you on cost and time.
 Fortunately, you have good choices for non-emergency care.

 If your health plan offers access to the 24/7 Nurseline1, English- and Spanish-speaking registered nurses are on call to answer your questions or concerns.1

-You may be able to visit with a doctor by phone, online video chat or via mobile app for non-emergency medical and behavioral health concerns.2,3
+You may be able to visit with a doctor by phone, online video chat or via mobile app for non-emergency medical and behavioral health concerns.2

 Many grocery stores, pharmacies and “big box” chains have a medical care clinic located inside.
-They can be good for non-emergency care when you can’t see a doctor.4
+These “retail” clinics3:

 Be careful to choose an urgent care center and not a standalone ER.
 If the building has “Emergency” listed on its exterior, it is an ER.
 If it is not attached to a hospital, it is a standalone ER.
 That means it may not be covered by your health plan and can cost you a lot more money.4

 Go to the ER if you have life-threatening symptoms.4 Any time you have chest pains or heart problems, trouble breathing, heavy bleeding, broken bones or sudden or severe pain, seek help right away.